omarkmu/pz-omichat/docs/sandbox-options.md

 ## Overhead Formats
-Options used to determine the content that displays in speech bubbles that appear over a character's head.
+Options that the content that displays in speech bubbles that appear over a character's head.

 **These formats can have an effect on chat formats.**
 For example, reversing the overhead text will result in the message content being reversed in chat.